andrew/ultimate-awesome/README.md

 - [awesome-deep-learning-for-noobs](https://github.com/JasonShin/awesome-deep-learning-for-noobs) - Curated list of awesome deep learning resources for complete noobs like you and myself lol!.
 - [awesome-wikidata](https://github.com/johnsamuelwrites/awesome-wikidata) - Curated list of Wikidata Projects.
 - [awesome-vue-js](https://github.com/joshsaintjacque/awesome-vue-js) - A collection of awesome resources for Vue.js development.
-- [awesome-flutter-map](https://github.com/josxha/awesome-flutter-map) - A list of plugins and other packages that are within the flutter_map ecosystem.
-- [awesome-plymouth](https://github.com/jubalh/awesome-plymouth) - List about graphical boot on Linux with Plymouth.
 - [awesome_science](https://github.com/Julie-Fabre/awesome_science) - A curated list of awesome resources for science and academia.
 - [Awesome-Online-Web-Development-Courses-List](https://github.com/leocaseiro/Awesome-Online-Web-Development-Courses-List) - The Definitive List of Online Web Development Courses.
 - [awesome_vcm](https://github.com/lingyzhu0101/awesome_vcm) - [Paper List‘24] Paper List of Visual Data Coding for Machines, including Image/Video Coding for Machines, Feature Compression, Point Cloud Compression for Machines and  Image/Video Coding for Machines with Large Multimodal Models.